Clearing the Path

 Results

-Scanning rates haven't increased yet though.
-We think the scan configuration step, which includes form-based authentication and API spec fields, is either intimidating for trial users who aren't in a guided demo, or users don't realize they can run a base scan without filling anything out.
+I think the scan configuration step was either intimidating for trial users without a guided demo, or users didn't realize they could run a base scan without filling anything out.
+That gap pointed to what needed to happen next.

 Learnings